h8r-dev/heighliner-website/blog/2022-03-08-what-is-heighliner-stack/index.md

 ![simplicity](landscape-1024x702.jpeg)

 Turning this picture into a production toolchain requires thousands of lines of configuration.
-Terraform provides a good way to organize the infrastructure.
-Kubernetes provides a good way to organize the deployment architeture.
-But there is still no good way to organize the development process and delivery workflow.
+Terraform provides a good way to ochestrate the infrastructure.
+Kubernetes provides a good way to ochestrate the deployment architeture.
+But there is still no good way to ochestrate the development process and delivery workflow.

 Consider the following questions: